Memotech-Bill/MEMU/README.md

 Andy Key.
 Andy's version of MEMU is available for Microsoft Windows or Linux from [here](http://www.nyangau.org/memu/memu.htm).

 This repository was originally just a port of MEMU to run on a Raspberry Pi Pico.
-Work is in progress to re-integrate versions for other platforms.
-It currently includes versions for:
+It now includes all my current ports of MEMU.
+It includes versions for:

 * Raspberry Pi Pico: A cut-down version due to Pico capacity limits.
 * Linux X-Window: Displays in multiple windows.